Start My Answer

 Hannah Locklear is SoloSuit’s Marketing and Impact Manager.
 With an educational background in Linguistics, Spanish, and International Development from Brigham Young University, Hannah has also worked as a legal support specialist for several years.

-Being on the receiving end of a debt collection notice is no one's idea of fun.
-However, it happens, and if you are in receipt of a letter from Caine and Weiner attempting to collect a debt, you'll want to know how to handle it.
+Being on the receiving end of a debt collection notice can be scary and intimidating.
+However, it happens, and Solo is here to help.
+If you are in receipt of a letter from Caine and Weiner attempting to collect a debt, we are here to provide guidance on how to handle it.

-Understand that Caine and Weiner is not your original lender.
-It is a debt collection agency that earns money by purchasing old debts from a variety of different consumer and commercial companies.
-Once Cane and Weiner has purchased these old debts, it seeks to collect them from the borrower using various collection methods.
+Understand that Caine and Weiner may not be your original lender.
+It is a third-party debt collection agency that pursues delinquent and discharged accounts on behalf of companies.
+Once Cane and Weiner are hired, they seek to collect the amount owed from the borrower using various collection methods.

 Your first letter from Caine and Weiner should contain some specific information, including: